 In recent years there have been many changes in society and the workplace that have affected Australian workers.
 One major change has been the increase in the percentages of workers, especially young people and women, in part-time jobs.
 Another has been the rise in participation in the labour force by women.
-A third major change has been the rise in participation in the labour force by older workers, following the removal of incentives to early retirement and resulting in the continuing availability of their skills, experience and maturity in the workplace.1 Changes in labour force participation also influence the availability and size of the volunteer workforce, and can both reduce and change the pattern of workers' leisure time.
+A third major change has been the rise in participation in the labour force by women.
+A third major change has been the rise in participation in the labour force by women.
+A third major change has been the rise in participation in the labour force by older workers, following the removal of incentives to early retirement and resulting in the continuing availability of their skills, experience and maturity in the workplace.
+Changes in labour force participation also influence the availability and size of the volunteer workforce, and can both reduce and change the pattern of workers' leisure time.